 01925 937070

 Redundancy can happen in any business and is an upsetting and difficult process for those faced with having to leave their job.
-Making sure that you get a reasonable settlement is, of course, important.
-At DSM Legal Solicitors, we have the expert teams on hand to guide you through the process and make sure you understand the legal issues you are being faced with.
-For businesses, we can also provide legal advice and support to ensure you stay within the law when arranging redundancies.
+It is usual nowadays for a business to offer an employee a Settlement Agreement either before, during or after a redundancy consultation process.
+At DSM Legal Solicitors, we have dealt with thousands of settlement agreements for both employees and employers.
+For employees we are on hand to guide you through the process and make sure you understand the legal issues you before you enter into a Settlement Agreement.
+For businesses, we provide the necessary legal advice alongside drafting a legally binding Settlement Agreement to ensure that you stay within the law.

 Redundancy can happen for a variety of reasons.
-Your company may be going out of business or simply has to reduce the workforce because times are difficult.
+A company may be going out of business or simply has to reduce its workforce due to restructuring.
 There could have been a merger which means some staff are no longer needed or the role a person was originally taken on for no longer exists.

 Most businesses use redundancy as a last resort.
 They’ll either try to accommodate employees in another role or suggest that they change, for example, their hours of work.

-If redundancy cannot be avoided and your company has to let you go, then they legally have to follow a set procedure.
-That includes giving employees as much notice as possible and the chance to appeal the decision.
-There also needs to be a settlement agreement in place and an appropriate redundancy package put together.
+If redundancy cannot be avoided and a company has to make redundancies, then there is a procedure to follow.
+This includes giving employees as much notice as possible and the chance to appeal if a decision is made to make an employee redundant.

 This content will only be shown when viewing the full post.
 Click on this text to edit it.